A convergent adaptive finite element stochastic Galerkin method based on multilevel expansions of random fields: Introduction

 However, coefficients $a$ with very similar features can also be obtained by different expansions with multilevel structure.
 A basic example, again on $D=(0,1)$, are hierarchical piecewise linear hat functions: let $\theta(x) = \max\{ 1 - 2\abs{x - \frac12} , 0 \}$ and

 Then for any $\alpha > 0$,

 yields a random field $a$ with very similar features as~\eqref{eq:kl1d}, but expanded in terms of the locally supported functions $\theta_{\ell,}$ with $\abs{\supp \theta_{\ell,k} } = 2^{-\ell}$.
 The choice $\alpha= \frac12$ corresponds to the well-known L\'evy-Ciesielski representation of the Brownian bridge \cite{Ciesielski:61}.
+Expansions with similar multilevel structure can also be obtained for more general Gaussian random fields on higher-dimensional domains with Mat\'ern-type or related covariances \cite{BCM:18}.

 One advantage of the multilevel representation~\eqref{eq:lc1d} in view of the uniform ellipticity condition~\eqref{eq:uniformellipticity} is that coefficients with lower smoothness than in~\eqref{eq:kl1d} can be realized: for any $\alpha>0$, the series in~\eqref{eq:lc1d} converges absolutely in $L_\infty(0,1)$ uniformly in $y \in Y$, and thus one can parameterize coefficients with arbitrarily low H\"older regularity.